Oleksander Osetsky

-From 1914 to 1918, during the First World War, he served in and commanded a regiment in the Imperial Russian Army and reached the rank of Brigadier General.
+From 1914 to 1918, during the First World War, he served in and commanded a regiment in the Imperial Russian Army and reached the rank of major general.
 When the Russian Revolution broke out in 1917, he joined the UNR Army.
 He served as a commander in the Poltava region, commander of a Railroad Guard Corps under the Hetman government, and commander of the Kholm Group on the Polish front in 1919, during the Polish-Ukrainian War.
 From December 1918 to January 1919 he was minister of defense of the Ukrainian People's Republic, and then the UNR Army otaman.
-In 1920 he headed a UNR military-diplomatic mission to Belgium.
+In 1920, he headed a UNR military-diplomatic mission to Belgium.
 He emigrated to France and died in Paris in 1937.